aviadra/Cloud-profiler/README.md

 ## Local options
 These are settings that are local to your machine or you want to set globally for all clouds.
 You can set here most of the same directives as in the "tags" section, except the below ones (they don't make sense anywhere else):

+`CNC` - Added in version 4.0, and short for [command and conquer](https://www.ea.com/games/command-and-conquer) (no affiliation), Toggels the "dominate the dynamic profiles directory".
+When this is turned on, files in the iTerm dynamic profiles directory that don't comply with CP's format are deleted.
+The default behaviour is "on", as I have yet to have met anyone who both uses my script and populates this directory with their own stuff.

 `SSH_Config_create` - Toggels the "create ssh config file" behavior.
 The default is false.